guidance-guarantee-programme/pension_guidance/content/pension_summary/get_an_adjustable_income.en.md

 1. Do you offer pension drawdown?
 2. Will I have to pay any fees, e.g. each time I take a payment?
-3. How much could my pot grow or go down?
-Some providers now offer products which include guarantees.
+3. Do you provide any products that include guarantees?
 4. Will you charge me a fee if I move my pot to a provider that offers this option?
 5. Does my pot have any special features like a guaranteed annuity rate?